Top 20 questions about your 2016 tax return

 How about the contribution to my first home saver account?

 The First Home Saver Account (FHSA) scheme was abolished effective 1 July 2015.
 If you have an existing FHSA account, you have until 30 June 2017 to lodge your claim on any government contributions you might be eligible to claim.
-Consult the ATO website for more details.
+Consult the ATO website or your state government for more details.

 How can I check whether my tax agent is legit, i.e. registered?